 That is why I am laughing, as I write this post for a Spring I DIYed That bloghop…and yet its snowing!
 Haha!
 Well, I am thrilled to participate in this and thankful to my friend, Jennifer from Noting Grace for putting the whole thing together!
 If you are here from Rocky Hedges Farm, welcome!

-I love reusing materials, and for a long time, we had a pretty good collection of pallets in our backyard.
-We have used pallets for many different projects including my cute dutch tulip crate, my pallet graveyard, a super easy pallet table, and more!
+I love reusing materials, and for a long time, we had a pretty good collection of pallet boards in our backyard.
+We have used wooden pallets for many different pallet projects including my cute dutch tulip crate, my pallet graveyard, a super easy pallet table, and more!
 I love a good re-purpose.
 Now, before you get all crazy about pallets, we need to talk about taking them apart, which can be more difficult that building something out of the wood!

-First off, lets talk about what you will need to turn a pallet into planter boxes:
+First off, lets talk about what you will need to turn a pallet into wooden planter boxes: